 Patients who require out of hours service there is an emergency phone number which is on answering machine, our website www.ruthindental.com, and displayed in the front window of the practice.
-The NHS out of hours telephone number is 0845 46 47

 Our team also includes

 Dental Therapists - they provide restorations, take dental impressions, fluoride varnish application, dental radiography, and dental hygiene services.